Gorfeywog/ZeldaDungeon/README.md

 					 which implements the IController interface.
 		- Content - Contains the texture atlases created by the group to hold all essential sprites.
 The texture atlases were created by a script that Luke wrote, which makes the accessing of sprites much easier.
-		- Entities - Contains the bulk of our implementations for sprint_2: interfaces for each game framework's function, state machine for Link, and classes that implement the function of the blocks, items, enemies, and projectiles.
+		- Entities - Interfaces for each game framework's function, state machine for Link, and classes that implement the function of the blocks, items, enemies, and projectiles.
 This now contains a folder called "Pickups" to denote the items a player can pick up and interact with.
 					 All implementations regarding collision are also contained within the entities folder.
 At the moment, our implementation for CollisionHandler has every enemy